makrai/notes/conneau1911-XLM-R-cross-ling.md

   outperforms mBERT by 12.3% F1-score and 10.6% accuracy.
 It even outperforms BERT-Large on English, confirming its strong monolingual perform

-## 5.3 Multilingual versus Monolingual
+## 5.3 Multilingual versus Monolingual 7

 * we present results of multilingual XLM models against monolingual BERT models

-### GLUE: XLM-R versus RoBERTa [i.e. monolingual]
+### GLUE: XLM-R versus RoBERTa i.e. monolingual

-* Our goal ... both, cross-lingual understanding tasks as well as [monolingual]
+* Our goal ... both, cross-lingual understanding tasks as well as monolingual
 * Table 4, that XLM-R obtains better average dev performance than BERT Large
   * on par with XLNet Large
   * RoBERTa model outperforms XLM-R by only 1.3% on average